 The National Local Government Cultural Forum is a twice yearly meeting for local government and other stakeholders to articulate a national perspective on developing stronger cultural development practice in local government across Australia.
 The Cultural Forum brings together representatives from local government: the seven state and territory local government associations represented by staff of the policy units; the eight Australian capital cities who offer practical application and leadership, plus the national peak body for local government, Australian Local Government Association (ALGA).
 The other members are major national stakeholders of the Australia Council for the Arts – Community Partnerships and the Commonwealth Ministry for the Arts.
 Cultural Development Network initiated the Forum, acts as Secretariat and undertakes the work of the Forum.

 CDN has partnered with the Victorian Health Promotion Foundation on a number of initiatives over several years.
 Currently the two organisations collaborate on the Castanet community arts initiative.
-Recent joint projects include the LEAP and Community Consent and the Arts projects.
+Previous joint projects have included the LEAP and Community Consent and the Arts projects.